The Little Hours: Development and writing

 Jeff Baena came up with the idea for The Little Hours after having a discussion while high and watching DOGTV with a filmmaker friend, Joe Swanberg.
 In the conversation Baena explained his collegiate studies of sexual transgression in the Middle Ages and Giovanni Boccaccio's The Decameron, and his long-standing desire to make a "medieval combat nun movie", and Swanberg encouraged Baena to make a film with this concept.
 The next day, Baena called Liz Destro, who had produced his previous films, to pitch the idea; Destro had an investor who had long requested for a film to be made at locations they had in Lucca, Italy, which would be suitable for Baena's pitch, and Baena went to scout them within a few months.

 While visiting potential locations, Baena did not explain that the film was an adaptation of The Decameron, due to the book remaining controversial in Catholic areas of Italy.
 He wrote a twenty-page film treatment rather than a screenplay, primarily based on the first two tales of the third day in The Decameron.
 Parts of the film surrounding Marea and Tommasso's affair were also based on the second tale of the ninth day.
 Baena felt that the stories were still humorous despite their age.
 In adapting the medieval work, he aimed to "achieve the spirit of the original story" through keeping its sense of humor and reflecting the social and political dynamics utilized by Boccaccio.
 Actresses Aubrey Plaza and Alison Brie were pleased with the character journeys for the three main nuns developed through the story, with Brie describing that "[Massetto] became a symbol for each of [the nuns] to discover something else within them."

+I didn't set out to ... try to do Airplane! or any of that stuff ...
+I read the stories and there's a tone to the stories, which is silly and bawdy but also clever and fun, and there's a wittiness to them and a humanity 'cause ultimately Boccaccio was trying to get people to relate to people.
+[My] ultimate goal was just to make these people relatable, so that even though this is almost 700 years old we connect with them ... even though it's like we're laughing with them, or laughing at them, we have some kind of connection to them as human beings.